lorenanicole/lorenanicole.github.io-src/content/articles/what-is-your-voting-plan.md

 But, you are not alone.
 We all are here.
 Trying to figure out how to move forward.

 One way we can move forward towards Election 2020 is to prepare, plan, and be ready.

+Details [vary state to state](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/) and states are scrambling to clarify what date a mail in ballot [can be accepted](https://www.npr.org/2020/07/13/889751095/signed-sealed-undelivered-thousands-of-mail-in-ballots-rejected-for-tardiness).

+So, how are you planning to vote?

 Enter in our need to [prepare a voting plan](https://www.ncjw.org/wp-content/uploads/2018/09/Create-a-Voting-Plan.pdf).